-97 IEEE 802 LMSC believes that there is no need to convene a Commission-sponsored group to 98 develop standards to avoid replicating the work already completed or those projects underway by 99 industry-led standards bodies, in particular the NIST publications that form the basis of the 90 proposed voluntary requirement.
-Security protocols defined in the IEEE Std 802.11-2020 standard, 91 using the IEEE Std 802.1X-2020 standard, are also certified as part of the Wi-Fi Alliance's Wi-Fi 92 CERTIFIED WPA3 program.
+97 IEEE 802 LMSC believes that there is no need to convene a Commission-sponsored group to 98 develop standards and this would replicate the work already completed or projects underway in 99 industry-led standards bodies, in particular the NIST publications^{7,8} that form the basis of the 90 proposed voluntary requirement.
+Security protocols specified in the IEEE Std 802.11-2020, using 91 the IEEE Std 802.1X-2020 standard, are also certified as part of the Wi-Fi Alliance's Wi-Fi 92 CERTIFIED WPA3 program9.

-104 IEEE 802 LMSC recommends the Commission to evaluate cybersecurity standards developed by 105 approved or accredited industry organizations for adoption under the IoT Cybersecurity Labeling 106 Program.
-Having said that, we recommend the Commission also consider ongoing industry work 107 (e.g., IEEE 802.15 Working Group Task Group 4ac in IEEE 802 LMSC) in its evaluation.
+- IEEE 802 LMSC recommends the Commission evaluate cybersecurity standards developed by approved or accredited industry organizations for adoption under the IoT Cybersecurity Labeling Program.
+Having said that, we recommend the Commission also consider ongoing industry work - 107 (e.g., IEEE 802.15 Working Group Task Group 4ac in IEEE 802 LMSC) in its evaluation. - 108